-I am a performer and theater maker.
-I've appeared in over sixty plays, musicals, dance pieces, and cabarets with a variety of companies—including Art Street Theatre, of which I was a founding member, Aurora Theatre Company, Banana Bag & Bodice (New York), Campo Santo, Center Repertory, Crowded Fire, Deutsches Theater Berlin (Germany), Encore Theatre Company, Erika Shuch Performance Project, EXIT Theatre, Magic Theater, Marin Theatre Company, Potrzebie Dance Project, San Francisco Playhouse, Shotgun Players (company member since 2010), Willows Theater, and Word For Word.
-I've composed and arranged songs and choral music for projects with Shotgun Players, Hope Mohr Dance, and others.
+I am an interdisciplinary performer and theater maker.
+I've worked as an actor, director, singer, or composer in over seventy plays, musicals, dance pieces, cabarets, and other performances, with a variety of companies—including American Conservatory Theater, Art Street Theatre (founding member), Aurora Theatre Company, Banana Bag & Bodice (New York), Campo Santo, Center Repertory, Crowded Fire, Deutsches Theater Berlin (Germany), Encore Theatre Company, Erika Shuch Performance Project, EXIT Theatre, Hope Mohr Dance, Kitka Vocal Ensemble, Magic Theater, Marin Theatre Company, Opera Parallele, Potrzebie Dance Project, San Francisco Playhouse, Shotgun Players (company member since 2010), Studio Theatre (Washington D.C.), and Word For Word.

 Some awards and honors include: